synaps-io/synaps-go/README.md

 ```

 ### Webhooks

+We provide webhooks, which are triggered for any state change in a KYC session, so you can update your database and notify your users as needed.

 In order to receive webhooks, you'll need to create an endpoint that can receive and handle the webhook events.
 Below is an example of how to set up the necessary components.